 Cost of Attendance Terms Cost of Attendance Terms (24 characters max) Alternative Terms (max 30 characters) Definition Books and Supplies This is an indirect cost .
 An indirect cost is not billed to your college student account.
-It is an estimated average of the cost of books and school supplies (e.g., writing utensils, paper, computer purchase, etc.) while attending college.
+This is an allowance for books, course materials, and equipment, (e.g., writing utensils, paper, computer purchase, etc.) which must include all such costs required of all students in the same course of study, including a reasonable allowance for the rental or upfront purchase of a personal computer, as determined by the university.
+This is an estimated average of these costs while attending college.
 Campus Fees This is a direct cost .
 A direct cost is a charge billed to your college student account.
 These fees help fund a variety of student-related services, such as student government, student public transportation, building improvements, etc. Campus-based fees are established, increased or renewed by student vote in campus elections.
 Cost of Attendance This reflects the estimated cost of attending college and is usually listed as nine-month academic year amounts.
-It includes tuition, housing, meals, transportation costs, personal expenses, student health insurance and other costs specific to the particular campus you are attending.
-Some items are direct costs, meaning they are billed to your student account, while others are averages based on the UC Cost of Attendance Survey, which is informed by student responses on their expenses.
+It includes tuition, housing, meals, transportation costs, personal expenses, student health insurance and other costs specific to the campus you are attending.
+Some items are direct costs , meaning they are billed to your student account, while others are averages based on the UC Cost of Attendance Survey, which is informed by student responses on their expenses.
 Note that special programs and terms, such as summer session or graduate/professional degree programs, may have different calendars and therefore different budgets.
 Refer to those program sites for additional information.
-Housing and Meals This is an indirect cost .
-An indirect cost is not billed to your college student account.
-It is an estimated average of the cost of housing, food and utilities while attending college, even if living at home with parents.